stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 to match the interface. `publicData.kind` is the identifier for the discovery protocol in use.

+The return value from `UseDiscovery` should be an instance of your device class appropriately configured.
+This device will not be used (and will not be initialized) until the user confirms the configuration.

+You must also implement `completeDiscovery(delegate)`, which will be invoked when the user clicks on your device among the many discovered.
+The delegate object provided is a way to interact with the user.
+It has the following methods:

+- `configDone()`: tell the user that configuration is complete
+- `confirm(question)`: ask the user a yes or no question, for example to confirm a pairing code
+- `requestCode(question)`: request a free-form response from the user, for example a password or PIN code
+- `configFailed(error)`: report a failure to pair

+The usual template for a `completeDiscovery` implementation will thus be:

+    completeDiscovery: function(delegate) {
+    	return this.service.pair().then(function(code) {
+    	    return delegate.confirm("Does the code %s match what you see on the device?".format(code));
+    	}).then(function(confirmed) {
+    	    if (confirmed) {
+    	    	return this.service.confirm().then(function() {
+    	    	    this.engine.devices.addDevice(this);
+    	    	}.bind(this));
+    	    } else {
+    	    	return delegate.confirmFailed(new Error("Unable to verify pairing code"));
+    	    }
+    	}.bind(this));
+    }

 Furthermore, your device should implement `updateFromDiscovery(publicData, privateData)`, which is called when a device that was already configured is rediscovered.
 You can use this method to update any cached data about the device based on the new advertisement, for example to update the Bluetooth alias.

-Finally, your device should set `this.descriptors` to a list of protocol specific device descriptors that will help the generic code recognize if a device was already configured or not, and should set `state.discoveredBy` to `engine.ownTier`.
+Finally, your device must set `this.descriptors` to a list of protocol specific device descriptors that will help the generic code recognize if a device was already configured or not, and must set `state.discoveredBy` to `engine.ownTier`.

 ### Bluetooth discovery